A geometric and combinatorial view of weighted voting: Background

 Henceforth, we assume that all games considered are simple.
-Also, we note that many authors choose to omit the requirement that $N \in W_g, \emptyset \notin W_g$.
+Also, we note that many authors choose to omit the requirement that $[n] \in W_g$ while $\emptyset \notin W_g$.
 Our choice is advantageous from a voting and a geometric perspective but not from a combinatorial perspective, as we discuss in Remark~\ref{rmk:allwin}.

 \begin{definition} A simple game is \emph{weighted} if there exist weights $w_i \in [0,\infty)$ and a quota $q \in (0,\sum w_i]$ such that coalition $A$ is winning if and only if the sum $w_A$ of its weights is greater than or equal to the quota.
+The vector $(q: \ww) = (q: w_n, \ldots, w_2, w_1)$ is said to \emph{realize} (or \emph{represent}, we use these terms synonymously) $v$ as a weighted game. \end{definition}